How Do I Protect My Garage Floor from the Snow

 - Place a garage doormat to wipe off salt stuck on your shoes and prevents the salt from entering your home.

-With this knowledge on how to winterize your garage floors, you’ll be more than ready to manage and prevent snow and salt damage.
+With this knowledge on how to winterize your garage floors, you’ll be more than ready to manage and prevent mold, snow and salt damage.
 The best and easiest way to avoid your garage floors from damage is by sealing or coating them with epoxy, acrylic, silicone, and polyurethane sealers.
 But we recommend combining other preventive measures to maintain dry floors that can be hazardous.